cryptospaceship/doc-en/cryptospaceship.rst

     Two or more types of drones can not coexist at the same time.
 If the strategy changes, it is necessary to destroy current fleet, redesign and build new types of drones.

 .. hint::
-    Drones not only serve for war, but also to send resources to an allied ship, it is necessary that drones have **distance** and **cargo** points.
+    Drones not only serve for war, but also to send resources to an allied ship, it is necessary that drones have **distance** and **load** points.

 .. image:: csstokenhull.png